 We are in the early period of re-defining survival and success for the Digital Age.
 Rules are still being written for a new field of competition - the access, control, and management of information - and for some, the easy money is at hand.

-Consequently, digital physics and exponential math is driving vast change including what will be a hallmark of the Digital Age's early days; the largest transfer of wealth humanity has known.
+Consequently, digital physics and exponential math is driving profound change, including what will be a hallmark of the Digital Age's early days - the largest transfer of wealth humanity has known.